-Associations must register in the Registry of Associations, whether National or Regional, which is generally a public registry, administrative and unique for the National or Regional territory.
-The association exists from the moment it is constituted, so the registration is only declarative (to give it publicity).
+Associations must register in the Registry of Associations, whether National or Regional, which is a public registry, administrative and unique for the National or Regional territory.
 The importance of complying with the registration lies in the fact that through it, the partners and third parties that are related to the association are being protected and that public aid is only received when the association is registered.
 To choose the right Register (National or Regional) it is important to decide where are you going to develop your activities.